The Application Process

 Application Process

-Applications for places on the ICCA Bar Course are by online application through this website.
-Shortlisted candidates are then invited to a selection day/evening for a short advocacy exercise and interview.
+Applications for places on the ICCA Bar Course are by online application through the link above.
+Shortlisted candidates will be invited to a selection day/evening for a short advocacy exercise and interview.

-You can read more below about each stage of the application process, including the criteria we apply in selecting candidates.
+You can read more below about each stage of the application process, including the criteria we apply in selecting candidates and the application timeline.

 The Application Process

 During this online application you will also be asked 4 specific questions.
 We are not looking for the “finished article” but rather a candidate with the individual qualities to develop and succeed on the ICCA Bar Course and into the profession.
-Below we have set out those questions we asked of you (during the last application window) together with the criteria we apply when assessing each candidate for shortlisting.
-PLEASE NOTE: these criteria will be subject to change for the next application window commencing October 2024.
+Below we have set out those questions we ask you (during the application window) together with the criteria we apply when assessing each candidate for shortlisting.

 1. Motivation

-Your reasons for wishing to qualify as a Barrister.
-Please include an experience you have had within a legal or non-legal environment which has influenced and informed your decision to train for the Bar and why.
-Please also include here why you feel the ICCA Bar Course model (comprising online learning in Part One and face-to-face teaching in Part Two) would suit your individual learning style, including the ability to work independently with limited tutor support on Part One.
+(i) Why do you wish to qualify as a barrister?
+In answering this question, please include an experience you have had within a legal or non-legal environment which has influenced and informed your decision to train for the Bar and why.

 Marking Criteria: